If you’re on the hunt for a new water ionizer, and you’re here right now, then you want to know who wins the battle of Bawell vs Kangen.

-This factor is what confuses me.
+This factor is the most confusing.

 One of the most expensive parts, if not the most expensive, is the platinum-coated titanium.

-Videos of Each Unit
+Videos of Each Ionizer

 It’s always a good idea to see what something looks like in action.

-However, I can’t justify the added cost.
+However, we just can’t justify the added cost.

 Let me put it this way.